 - content features within a connection, e.g. number of failed login attempts

 - traffic features within a 2 second window, e.g. number of connections to the same host as the current connection

-The dataset contains about 5 million connection records and can be found here.
+The dataset contains about 5 million connection records.
 For this problem we only focus on the continuous (18 out of 41) features.

 The Variational Auto-Encoder has 1 hidden layer in the encoder and decoder with 9 hidden units, while the mean, standard deviation and latent vector layers each consist of 2 units.
 The architecture is shown in Figure 7.
 In our investigation we found that the model performance is not that sensitive to the choice of hyperparameters on this problem.

 The Variational Auto-Encoder is trained on 50,000 normal samples.
 During test time, we set the fraction of outliers at roughly 10%.